bobf34/caffe_examples/README.md

 This example builds on the cifar10 example included with [caffe](https://github.com/BVLC/caffe).
 You need to get this example working before using this script as it uses the training data.

+This python script may help you if:
+* You want to feed caffe an image in memory
+* You want to read data from an lmdb database
+* You want to view the network filters
+* You want plots from caffe that look similar to the ones in published papers

 The script reports the same accuracy as the cifar10 example.
 It also generates a confusion matrix (reported in %), and plots the filters for the first convolution layer.
 The confusion matrix shows the difficulty that the net had in distinguishing dog and cats.
+(Sorry about the label formating across the top!)

 ```
 processed 1000